ZhenyingZhu/StudyNotes/ASP.md

 - The default Context is ApplicationDbContext.
 - The Model needs have a primary key, using `[key]` annotation.

+The default controller created by visual studio has

+- List API
+- GET by ID API
+- Create??
+- POST Create with binding input
+- Edit by ID??
+- POST Edit by id with binding input
+- Delete
+- DeleteConfirmed

 # HERE

 ### Enabling MVC 6